 He would need special dispensation from the captain, said Colin, our dive instructor on the expedition.
 We’d have to leave early and take the dinghy and be back before breakfast.
 Nothing was guaranteed, but he’d talk to the captain and we’d wait and see.

 Colin drew us a diagram of Steve’s Bommie.
-Somewhere between Ribbon Reefs #2 and #3 stood this extraordinary isolated pinnacle, stretching from a depth of 35m up to around five, usually explored in an upward spiral swim.
+Somewhere between Ribbon Reefs #2 and #3 stood this extraordinarily isolated pinnacle, stretching from a depth of 35m up to around five, usually explored in an upward spiral swim.

 There were no other divers on our expedition, so Peter and I would be the only passengers on the dive.
 Such was the legend of Steve’s Bommie that members of the crew clamoured to join in.
 Counting me, Peter, Colin and his divemaster colleague, Majek, there was only room for one more crew member.
 Our resident marine biologist, Riccardo, gallantly stepped aside for Jamie from hospitality.

 And so we woke the next morning under the crack of dawn, tired but delighted that the skipper had sanctioned the outing.
 We bundled into the dinghy, fins and equipment ready and prepared by the ever-efficient Colin.

 Daylight bloomed as we journeyed 15 minutes or so away from the ship, stopping when we reached somewhere around S15° 30′ 06.4″ E145° 47′ 16.7″ (though who knows, such is the magic of Steve’s Bommie, it may well have moved).